freqtrade/freqtrade/docs/strategy-advanced.md

 ## Enter Tag

 When your strategy has multiple buy signals, you can name the signal that triggered.
-Then you can access you buy signal on `custom_sell`
+Then you can access you buy signal on `custom_exit`

 ```python
 def populate_entry_trend(self, dataframe: DataFrame, metadata: dict) -> DataFrame: